This chapter is devoted to several iterative methods for solving the large sparse linear systems

 Theorem 2: If H is a square matrix, then Hkx → 0 as k → ∞ for every vector x ∈ ℂn×1 if and only if each eigenvalue λ of H is less than one in modulus.

-Every square matrix H may be changed to a blockwise diagonal matrix S-1H S (the Jordan canonical form of H), each of whose diagonal blocks has the form \[ \begin{bmatrix} \lambda_i & 1 & 0 & \cdots & 0 \\ 0&\lambda_i & 1 & \cdots & 0 \\ \vdots & \vdots & \vdots & \ddots & \vdots \\ 0&0&0& \cdots & \lambda_i\end{bmatrix} . \] Then we have only to prove the theorem for an arbitrary block of the form above.
+Let λ₁, λ₂, … , &lambdan be the eigenvalues of square matrix H. Every square matrix H may be transformed to a blockwise diagonal matrix S-1H S (the Jordan canonical form of H), each of whose diagonal blocks has the form \[ {\bf J}_i = \begin{bmatrix} \lambda_i & 1 & 0 & \cdots & 0 \\ 0&\lambda_i & 1 & \cdots & 0 \\ \vdots & \vdots & \vdots & \ddots & \vdots \\ 0&0&0& \cdots & \lambda_i\end{bmatrix} . \] Note that the same eigenvalue may appear in several blocks.
+In other words, in a certain oblique column coordinate system (the columns of S) matrix H takes the relatively simple form of a direct sum of transformations Ji.
+We can decompose an arbitrary vector v in the same coordinate system writing v = v₁ + v₂ + ⋯ + vm, where the term vi of the sum corresponds to the Jordan block Ji.
+We may assume that vi ≠ 0.

 1. Brigs, W.L., Multigrid Tutorial,

-2. Burden, R.L. and Faires, J.D., Numerical Analysis, nineth edition, Broks/Cole, Cengage, Boston, MA,
+2. Burden, R.L. and Faires, J.D., Numerical Analysis, ninth edition, Brows/Cole, Cengage, Boston, MA,

 3. Darve, E. and Wootters, M., Numerical Linear Algebra with Julia, SIAM, Philadelphia, 2021.